jhausladen/esclide/README.md

     python docker_container.py -n <Name> -w <Workstationname> -u <Username> -k <Password> -p <IDE Port> -d <Debug Port>

 This setup also requires the corresponding OCDS software to be installed on the host running the Debug-Control Service and a suitable development-platform attached.
+For building, installation an usage of the debug-control service outside of the HaaS setup please refer to the [Debug-Control Service README.](software/README.md)

 WARNING: If the JLink Port & OOCD Port are not turned off, the debug-control service within the container could establish a connection to the cloud IDE before the local debug-control service that is used for debugging the local hardware!